Step-by-step guide on how to buy a property in Malta

 Hire a notary public

 Hiring a notary public should be your first step to acquiring property in Malta.
 The notary will help you search the registry for available properties for sale.
 Also, the notary public will provide guidance on buying property in Malta more cheaply and on the legal requirements.
 Therefore, hire a notary public in Malta and start your journey to owning a property there.
+He can also help you later, if you decide to open a company in Malta as a foreign investor.

 Why You Need a Notary Public